borrowing rights and privileges

 Library cards are free to residents of Rutland City, Rutland Town, Mendon, Ira, and Tinmouth.
 Proof of your current mailing address will be required at the time of registration, or your card will be mailed to you to verify your residence within a tax-paying city or town.
 If you do not live in one of the tax supporting towns, there is a fee which is the same as the average per capita amount paid in the five towns.
-For 2010/2011 the non-resident fee is $37.00.
-Teacher’s Station cards are available for any teacher in the library service area.
+Teacher cards are available for anyone teaching in the library service area.
 Click here for more information about library cards for teachers.

 If your library card is lost contact the library immediately.
 You are responsible for all materials checked out on your library card, so treat it as you would a credit card.